FAQ

 How does payment work?

-Our all-inclusive midwifery fee is currently $6,800 for 2024.
-Our fee will be increasing to $7,000 to 2025.
+As of 2026, our all-inclusive midwifery fee is $7,000.
 Please review our What We Offer page for more information about what is included in our fee.

-I am not in-network for any insurance companies, but I am happy to get you in touch with a professional billing specialist to see if you are eligible for reimbursement & they can also provide you with a superbill if needed.
+We are not in-network for any insurance companies, but we are happy to get you in touch with a professional billing specialist to see if you are eligible for reimbursement & they can also provide you with a superbill if needed.

-I want my care to be accessible for those who want it and I don’t want for cost to be a barrier to accessing my care.
-With that being said, I offer discounts for those on Medicaid, early pay, cash pay, c0-care and I also encourage barters.
+We want our care to be accessible for those who want it and we don’t want for cost to be a barrier to accessing my care.
+With that being said, we offer discounts for those on Medicaid, early pay, cash pay, c0-care and we also encourage barters.
 Do not be afraid to reach out based on cost, we can usually find a way to make it work together!

 If you are not currently pregnant, but hoping for a homebirth, consider signing up for a health share instead.
 Some examples of highly recommended health shares that other clients of mine have used are, Samaritan Ministries, Christian Healthcare Ministries, and Zion Health.
 They cover homebirth midwifery care 100% and would cover a hospital transfer if necessary as well.
 They are a great alternative to traditional health insurance for those planning to give birth at home.